Ants invading house

 Most of the ants you see invading your home are likely to be female worker ants foraging for food, which they take back to their nest to feed the larvae and the queen ant.

 Most ants are between 3-5mm in length and have three main parts of their body.
 They are the head, thorax and abdomen, which are clearly separated by very narrow waists.
-They also have a sharp elbow joint on each antenna which segments it into two parts.
+They also have a sharp elbow joint on each antenna segmenting them into two parts.

 Black Garden Ant (Lasius niger)

 The black garden ant (lasius niger) is the most common and well-known ant species in the UK and are comfortable living both indoors and outdoors.
 Despite their name, they are actually very dark brown in colour.
-Black garden ants like to nest under paving or in the soil along the edges of lawns, inside the cracks around your house, and anywhere else they can find shelter.
+Black garden ants like to nest under paving or in the soil along the edges of lawns.
+They also live inside the cracks around your house, and anywhere else they can find shelter.

 Black ants make their way into your home in search of food, and because they love sweet substances, they are often referred to as sugar ants.
 You will find them around honey and jam jars or feasting on the piece of cake you left out.
 They have a varied diet, though, and are useful for cleaning up dead insects and the larvae of flies and beetles.
 They may be ferocious in their foraging habits, but they are largely harmless to humans as they don’t have a sting.